AdobeDocs/experience-manager-pattern-detection.en/help/using/oid.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_bpa_oid_tools"
 >title="Tools and Resources"
 >abstract="Review WKND-legacy project to understand how OID violations can be resolved in your Project.
-Also, Review OID Violation Example on GitHub to understand how legacy indexes can be converted using the Index Converter tool and made compatible with AEM as a Cloud Service."
+Also, review the OID Violation Example on GitHub.
+It can help you understand how legacy indexes can be converted using the Index Converter tool and made compatible with AEM as a Cloud Service."
 >additional-url="https://github.com/adobe/aem-guides-wknd-legacy/tree/code/oid" text="WKND-Legacy Project"
 >additional-url="https://github.com/adobe/aem-guides-wknd-legacy/compare/main...code/oid" text="OID Violation Example - GitHub"